ThomasObenaus/writing/2018-12/COS Setup/README.md

 In this post I showed how to set up a Container Orchestration System as described at [How a Container Orchestration System could look like](https://link.medium.com/cRyTWm2N2S).
 I started with explaining the installation of the basic setup.
 Followed by building up the COS on an empty AWS account, using the terraform code available at https://github.com/MatthiasScholz/cos and deploying fabio.
 Finally to use the system, a first sample service was rolled out and tested.

-Making use of https://github.com/MatthiasScholz/cos you can easily try it on your own.
+Making use of the [COS Project](https://github.com/MatthiasScholz/cos) you can easily try it on your own.
 Deploy the root-example, run your services, extend the COS by adding monitoring and logging, etc. Furthermore you can use the COS terraform module and integrate it directly into your infrastructure.

 In the next post I will show how a good, default nomad job description could look like in order to get a resilient system running.